A Neighbourhood Plan for Brickhill

 Useful links

-Some useful links to give information about Neighbourhood Plans and related information:
+Some useful links to give information about our Neighbourhood Plan and related information:

-These are the key documents which are being consulted on:
+These are the key documents which were consulted on in April/May 2024:

 In addition, these documents give background information about the Brickhill Neighbourhood Plan, Neighbourhood Planning and the Bedford Borough 2030 Local Plan: